tremblay/HTML-Table-to-JSON/README.md

 ### Optional Arguments
 - `firstColIsRowName`
   - Boolean indicating whether the first column in the table should be parsed as the title for all values in the row.
-  - Choosing `TRUE` results in cells arranged in an array, where each cell has properties of name, column title, row title, and span number.
+  - Choosing `TRUE` treats cells as discrete objects.
+Cells are arranged in arrays by column, where each cell has properties of name, column title, row title, and span number.
   - Choosing `FALSE` treats each cell as a value for the attribute indicated in the column header.
 With this option, rows are arranged in an array, with `column_title : cell_title` pairs as attributes.
   - Default: `TRUE`
 - `tableID`